intersect-sdl/documentation/docs/user/user_faq.md

 To create an observation:

-1. Define the observed property (`ssn:Property`)
+1. Define the observed property (:rdfterm[ssn:Property])
 2. Link the feature of interest (e.g., a sample or environment)
 3. Provide a result value (e.g., pH, temperature)
 4. Optionally, associate the observation with the sensor and the time it occurred

-SDL uses `sosa:Observation` entities for this purpose.
+SDL uses :rdfterm[sosa:Observation] entities for this purpose.

 ---

 ## 🧬 How do I represent samples?

-Samples are represented using `sosa:Sample`.
+Samples are represented using :rdfterm[sosa:Sample].
 They can:

-* Reference their origin using `sosa:isSampleOf`
+* Reference their origin using :rdfterm[sosa:isSampleOf]
 * Be used as features of interest in observations
 * Carry provenance information about collection (who, when, where)